sulfuror/rescript-sh/README.md

 doesn't execute if it's already running.
 However, you could run into problems like the "trees not found" and you can try to fix it using the commands mentioned before.

-This problem is not because of this script.
+These problems are not because of this script.
 If you're having any problems with restic you should look at the [restic forum](https://forum.restic.net/) page to find answers or submit a question about your problem.
 I'm no affiliated with the **restic** team in any way.